newrelic/infra-integrations-sdk/docs/toolset/args.md

 * `Events`: whether the integration should publish events' data.
 * `Inventory`: whether the integration should publish inventory data.
 * `Metrics`: whether the integration should publish metrics' data.
-* `All`: whether the integration should publish events, inventory and metrics data.
 * `Pretty`: whether the output JSON must be pretty-formatted.
 * `Verbose`: whether the integration should log extra, detailed information.